solliancenet/CosmosDB-v3-labs/dotnet/labs/09-troubleshooting-performance.md

 1. Double-click the **Program.cs** link in the **Explorer** pane to open the file in the editor.

-1. Locate the following line of code that identifies the collection that will be used by the application:
+1. Locate the following line of code that identifies the container that will be used by the application:

     ```csharp
     private static readonly string _collectionId = "PeopleCollection";